s96Abrar/libcprime/README.md

 # LibCPrime
-An Library of CoreApps family.libcprime is a library for CoreApps.
+An Library for CoreApps .

 ### Download